 This year marked the first white Christmas since 1997 in my city.
-On this Christmas my younger brother David, visiting from Texas, woke me up early to open presents with the kids.
-I sat patiently on the living room couch while the they all excitedly bounced off the walls at how many presents Santa had brought this year.
+On this Christmas, my younger brother David, visiting from Texas, woke me up early to open presents with the kids.
+I sat patiently on the living room couch while they all excitedly bounced off the walls at how many presents Santa had brought this year.

 When everyone had finally congregated downstairs, David gave us the okay to go ahead and open presents.
 Immediately, Tommy ripped into the paper of his largest present, throwing it behind him as he looked at his brand new Xbox.
 I watched David watch with a smile on his face.
 Both boys seemed ecstatic at the other.
-After several minutes of a cacophony of paper ripping, all three feet of Alex approached me, bearing a gift.
+After several minutes of a cacophony of paper ripping, Alex approached me, bearing a gift.

 “This is for you,” he said, stumbling over his words and not even attempting my name.